Control Plane UI

 The Aggregate step is implemented by Farm Data and performs real-time multi-stream data aggregation useful to create data products.

 - Details: Provides essential metadata, including the execution step type, the microservice version, and the number of replicas, alongside configuration details such as caching settings, internal updates topic settings and other key parameters.
+Moreover, it is possible to access the aggregation graph canvas (see detailed explanation in the next paragraph).

 Aggregation Graph Canvas